shinenelson/CodeBlog/_posts/2020-06-14-swap-status.md

 ## Okay, so?
 I can't recall when I started doing this or how long I've been doing it.
-For quite a while now I've aliased those 2 commands :
+For quite a while now, I've aliased those 2 commands into one :
 ```sh
 alias swap='sudo swapoff --all && sudo swapon --all'
 ```

-And then I've used `swap` in different scenarios :
+And then I `time swap` to run after pretty-printing the amount of `free` memory available.
 * print the output of `free` and then `swap` ( so that if if there isn't enough memory, I can kill it just in time before there's a memory deadlock and my machine hangs again.
 ```sh
 alias ftswap="free --human | awk 'NR==3 { print \$3 }' && time swap"
 ```
-and then I nest-aliased `ftswap` more :
+and then I nest-aliased `ftswap` more ( aliasception \o/ ) :
-  * _swap out_ and exit
+  * _swap in_ and exit
     ```sh
     alias ftswape='ftswap && exit'
     ```